jweissman/orsino/docs/mm.md

 - **Curse**: Curse an enemy.
 An enemy suffers Cursed (Degrade all stats by 1).<br/>
 - **Scream**: Let out a horrific scream.
 All enemies suffer Frightened (Degrade to hit by 2, degrade initiative by 5, degrade all rolls by 1, degrade all saves by 2).<br/>
 - **Life Drain**: Drain life from an enemy, healing yourself for damage dealt.
 Drain an enemy 1d6 HP.<br/>
+- **Paralyzing Touch**: Touch an enemy to paralyze them for 2 rounds.
+An enemy suffers Paralyzed (Cannot take actions, degrade Strength by 5, degrade Dexterity by 5).<br/>

 _Traits_<br/>